-Using a stir-fry sauce is an easy way to create a slow cooker meal without the fuss.
-Just add protein and vegetables for a complete meal.
+Using a homemade sauce is an easy way to create a healthy slow cooker ‘stir-fry’.
+After you make a quick whole30/paleo sauce, just add protein and vegetables for a complete meal.

 - 2 lbs chicken breasts, cubed

 - 1 lbs stir-fry vegetables

 - ¼ cup low-sodium soy sauce or coconut aminos

 - 1 tsp extra-virgin olive oil or sesame oil

 - 2 garlic cloves, minced

 - 1 tsp honey or maple syrup (omit for whole 30)

 - Add chicken and vegetables to the slow cooker.